 Soon, the Japanese crew came and served us our appetizer and drink!

-I wanted to eat it together with the full meal so that I could take a photo altogether, but I changed my mind after that.
+I wanted to eat it together with the full meal so that I could take a photo all together, but I changed my mind after that.
 I am not too sure what is this call.
 Does anyone know what this appetizer is called?

 Shrimp Salad with Mango and Roast Beef was my choice